-More than 40,000 Brits have taken the plunge and moved to Portugal.
+In 2022, more than 45,000 Brits have taken the plunge and moved to Portugal.
 Lisbon, Cascais, Porto, Faro—do these cities tempt you too?

 Make your dream come true and become a property owner in Portugal, whether for your permanent residence or a second home, with the help of our article guiding you through each step of your property purchase.